-Thus, the Board has not followed USEPA comments relative to retention of federal citations to maintain equivalency of this provision.
+Thus, the Board did not follow the USEPA suggestions in PC 2 relative to retention of federal citations to maintain equivalency of this provision in the proposal for public comment.
 Instead, the Board has observed that 35 Ill.
 Adm.
 Code 720.102 and 722.185(g) were not the equivalent of their federal counterparts, and the Board has made necessary corrections to obtain equivalency.

-The Board requests comments on whether the cited Illinois statutory and regulatory provisions sited relative to protection of CBI are the equivalent of the federal provisions that USEPA has suggested that the Board should cite in 35 Ill.
+The Board requested comments on whether the cited Illinois statutory and regulatory provisions sited relative to protection of CBI are the equivalent of the federal provisions that USEPA has suggested that the Board should cite in 35 Ill.
 Adm.
 Code 725.185(g), considering the corrections made to that provision and 35 Ill.
 Adm.
 Code 720.102(a) and (b).
+The Board received comments from USEPA in this regard.